Organ and Piano Recitalist

 In 2006, she passed her doctoral examinations (VAK Moscow) with a dissertation about the organ works of Max Reger.
 Several publications about Max Reger and his circle appeared in Russian musicological journals.

-Natalia Sander gives recitals as an organist and as a pianist in Russia, Germany, France, The Netherlands, Sweden, Switzerland, and Austria (at, among others, Kreuzkirche and Frauenkirche Dresden, Marktkirche Hannover, St. Jacobi Göttingen, Cathedrals at Fulda, Limburg, Erfurt, Altenberg, and Paderborn, Kaiser-Wilhelm-Gedächtnis-Kirche Berlin, Münster Überlingen, St. Jakobi Lübeck, Münster Ulm, Pauluskirche and Münster Basel, Lulea Cathedral, Luxembourg Cathedral, Augustinerkirche Wien, Saint-Sulpice Paris).
+Natalia Sander gives recitals as an organist and as a pianist in Russia, Germany, France, The Netherlands, Sweden, Switzerland, Austria, and the UK (at, among others, Kreuzkirche and Frauenkirche Dresden, Marktkirche Hannover, St. Jacobi Göttingen, Cathedrals at Fulda, Limburg, Erfurt, Altenberg, and Paderborn, Kaiser-Wilhelm-Gedächtnis-Kirche Berlin, Münster Überlingen, St. Jakobi Lübeck, Münster Ulm, Pauluskirche and Münster Basel, Lulea Cathedral, Luxembourg Cathedral, Augustinerkirche Wien, Saint-Sulpice Paris, Catholic Cathedral Moskow, Philharmony Perm, Great Hall of Music Academy Nizhni Novgorod, St Paul's Cathedral and Westminster Abbey London).
 She performed as a soloist with orchestra in Germany and Russia.